-AT&T tipped to be prepping new 'All In One' prepaid plansAlex Wagner - Deputy Managing Editor, News Desk
+AT&T tipped to be prepping new 'All In One' prepaid plansAlex Wagner - Editorial Director of News and Content

 This has been a big year for prepaid services so far, with three of the four major U.S. carriers introducing either new prepaid brands or plans in recent months.
 Now a new rumor has claimed that the final big operator, AT&T, will soon be getting in on the fun with the launch of its own new prepaid offering dubbed "All In One."
 Sources speaking to FierceWireless claim that AT&T is planning to launch the new prepaid brand on June 15, with tests in Florida and Texas tipped to be kicking off in May.